 2.5/5.
 A real stinker.

 My takeaway from this is that Viola Davis should be cast in every film from now on.
 Literally every single one.
 As freshly widowed Veronica, she is mesmerising – the perfect blend of vulnerability and strength – I couldn’t keep my eyes off her.
-She is matched perfectly though by Elizabeth Debicki as Alice, who steal scenes left and right, even from the Queen herself.
+She is matched perfectly though by Elizabeth Debicki as Alice, who steals scenes left and right, even from the Queen herself.

 I enjoyed this film very much, it follows the lives of a handful of women left devastated by the death of their husbands, a band of bank robbers.
 But as with most crime capers, there are twists at every turn and danger lurking in every shadow, not least the terrifying Manning Brothers, Jatemme and Jamal (played, respectively, by two of my favourite actors, Daniel Kaluuya and Brian Tyree Henry).